 - Joe had some ideas for the website that he put into Kickoff, such as a “vocabulary” system similar to the glossary.
 I was thinking that we should also start tagging projects, once we get more, so people can see which projects emphasize in what (this will probably not be too necessary until we get a good number of app in there)

 We just sent our first beta of Calvetica 4.3 to our testers.
 That means we’re close.
 It should just be another week or two before we are ready to submit it to the app store.
 Thanks everyone for waiting.

 This version will not have many new features.
 It’s been a huge struggle to get it working great on iOS 5 and we’ve just been trying to make it faster, more stable, and fixing bugs.

-We’re looking forward to 4.4 to be a great release.1 year ago adam
+We’re looking forward to 4.4 to be a great release.2 years ago adam

 Ok folks, our boy Parker is working on our “learning iOS” product and we’ve got a very unique approach, which we believe is our secret sauce, so we’re not going to share what our approach is just yet, but soon we are going to want “beta testers” that vary in programming literacy to try it out for us and offer feedback.
 We want to make sure that this product can help everyone from any skill level to stay motivated and learn iOS.

 Now, this is just a heads up, please don’t slam us with tweets and emails about wanting to be a beta tester.
 I’ll set up an apply form in a bit that will help us collect interested persons info.
 We got a ton of great feedback that a LOT of our followers are interested in learning how to make iOS apps.
 And, judging by the very diverse group that is our twitter followers, we estimate that a lot of people all over the world want to learn and are going to find our approach to be the only one they can swallow.